Got That Blue Monday Feeling? Feel Green Again With a Touch of Gardening

 Get outside into your garden to tackle the Blue Monday feeling

-The sun does absolute wonders for our mood, even if we only allow ourselves a short period of time to bask in it – and at this time of year, you can be excused for preferring a comfortable spot in front of the fire!
+The sun does absolute wonders for our mood, even for only a short period of time.
+At this time of year, you can be excused for preferring a comfortable spot in front of the fire!

-But, just spending an hour or two in the garden each day boosts your vitamin D levels, which according to many studies can have an incredibly positive impact on mood.
+But, just spending an hour or two in the garden each day boosts your vitamin D levels.
+According to many studies, this can have an incredibly positive impact on mood.

 While you are spending time in your garden, you may as well tick off a few tasks…

-Plant some bare root roses or shrubs, prune back existing fruit trees, tidy up decaying plants, crack any ice freezing across birdbaths… you are certain to find something to occupy your time in the garden at this time of the year.
+Plant bare root roses or shrubs, prune back fruit trees, tidy up decaying plants, crack any ice freezing across birdbaths… You are sure to find something to occupy your time in the garden at this time of the year.

 gardening, family and people concept - happy grandmother and granddaughter planting flowers at summer garden